Idyllwild Arts Land Acknowledgement

 Summer | Academy | Public Programs | Webinar Series | Masterclasses | Scholarships | Community Outreach

-Native American Arts Program at Idyllwild Arts aspires to be a leader in advancing, teaching, and promoting Indigenous Arts at Idyllwild Arts Academy and Summer Program.
+Native American Arts Program at Idyllwild Arts aspires to be a leader in advancing, teaching and promoting Indigenous Arts at Idyllwild Arts Academy and Summer Program.
 Building on our historic engagement with Native American artists and scholars, we are excited by the new opportunity to grow and expand year-round opportunities in learning for all.
 Indigenous teaching artists, traditional knowledge bearers, and scholars have the opportunity to cross-pollinate their creative talents and develop their craft, thus identifying new ways to contribute to a global art community through education.
 The spirit of this work now lives year-round and is at the heart of the truly unique experience of shaping global citizen artists at Idyllwild Arts.

 The Native American Arts Program serves the Summer Program through organizing Native American Arts Summer Workshops and curating, each year, a week of Native American Arts Programs (Festival Week) that bring together distinguished artists, scholars, and cultural specialists who present performances, demonstrations, films, and the Michael Kabotie Lecture Series.
 The spirit of the yearly festival remains, in bringing together the scientific, intuitive, and trickster voices for a balanced and provocative learning experience.
 It is designed to enhance and add depth to the workshop experience.
-Be sure to come back May 15 for a full event listing.
-Event offerings and schedules are subject to change.

-Native American Arts Workshops
+Native American Arts Summer Workshops and Festival Week – 2023

 Past onsite offerings for Native American Arts have included: